 Conceptual map of social support for older workers and impact on health

+Social support is a multifaceted concept encompassing various forms of assistance that individuals may receive from others, particularly within the workplace.
+It is often mediated through the use of digital technologiesor provided in the context of remote work.
+Evidence from prior studies highlights diverse perspectives on how social support is facilitated and how it influences health outcomes [15, 21].
+The literature spans multiple health domains, including physical health (e.g., healthy ageing and healthy activities; [43, 57], mental health (e.g., detachment; Busch et al, 2022; exhaustion; [41, 58]), well-being [59]), social health (44, 60) and organizational outcomes (e.g., job satisfaction; 37)

-Social support is a multifaceted concept involving different types of assistance that individuals can receive from others, particularly in the workplace context and that is particularly mediated through using specific digital tools or provided while working remotely.
-Results from studies highlight the different perspectives of how social support is facilitated or affects health [11, 16].
-Placing our results within the framework of the four types of online social support proposed by Nick et al. [16], we find that the study by Schmied, Igerc [40] addresses the esteem/emotional support type by examining the potential use of a digital coach for employees nearing retirement and retirees.
-Those approaching retirement feared losing their workplace social network, with the coach offering a way to stay connected to different networks.
-Similarly, Ma, Liang [59] explores emotional support provided via social media.
+Furthermore, we have identified that different studies cover one or more of the four types of online support proposed by Nick et al[21], namely esteem/emotional support, social companionship, informational support, and instrumental support.
+For example, Schmied et al. [44] examined the esteem/emotional support type through the potential use of a digital coach for employees nearing retirement and retirees.
+Their findings indicate that individuals approaching retirement feared losing their workplace social network, and the coach provided a way to stay connected to alternatuve networks, thereby influencing health outcomes Similarly, Ma et al. [61] found that the direct use of social media at work enhanced both information and emotional support, as well as improved older employees’ self-efficacy at work.